Michael Kosta

-Michael Kosta (September 27, 1979) is an American stand-up comedian and former tennis player.
-In July 2017, he joined The Daily Show as a correspondent.
+Michael Kosta (born September 27, 1979) is an American stand-up comedian.
+He is an Emmy award-winning rotating host and senior correspondent of The Daily Show and was hired as a correspondent in 2017.
+He was the most-watched guest host in 2023.
 He has also hosted The Comment Section for the E!
 Network with producer Joel McHale as well as co-hosting Fox Sports 1’s Crowd Goes Wild.
+His one-hour stand-up special for Comedy Central debuted in 2020.